-- "I" Grade: An Incomplete grade may be given by the instructor when a student has completed 75 percent of the course with a grade of at least "C," but where there is some verifiable compelling reason for the lack of completion.
+- "I" Grade: An Incomplete grade may be given by the instructor when a student has completed 75 percent of the course with a grade of at least "C," but where there is some verifiable, compelling reason for the lack of completion.
 College regulations limit the amount of time the student has to make up assignments or examinations.
 The "I" (Incomplete) must be made up within 120 days of the end of the semester.
-Failure to do so will result in the "I" grade being changed to a "F." A student wishing to complete the work for a course in which he/she received an Incomplete must make arrangements with the instructor who issued the incomplete grade.
+Failure to do so will result in the "I" grade being changed to an "F." A student seeking to complete the work for a course in which he/she received an Incomplete must make arrangements with the instructor who issued the incomplete grade.
 A grade change from the instructor is due to Admissions and Records within 120 days of the end of the applicable semester.

 A grade appeal is the process for students who believe the grade that they received for a course is incorrect.
 A grade appeal must be initiated no later than 30 instructional days into the following regular semester and must follow the following process:

-- Prior to activation of the formal grade appeal process it is recommended that the student discuss his/her complaint with the instructor who issued the grade.
+- Prior to activation of the formal grade appeal process, it is recommended that the student discuss his/her complaint with the instructor who issued the grade.
 If the student cannot reach the instructor, or if the grade is not resolved by the instructor, the student must file a written intent to appeal the grade with the instructor's division

 - Once the written notice is filed, the student must contact the division chair.
-The division chair will arrange a meeting between him/ herself, the instructor and the student, or between the instructor and the student if such a meeting has not yet taken place.
+The division chair will arrange a meeting between him/herself, the instructor and the student, or between the instructor and the student if such a meeting has not yet taken place.

-- If the grade appeal is still unresolved, the student must submit details in writing to the vice president for Academic and Student Affairs who will act on the grade appeal within 15 days of being notified.
+- If the grade appeal is still unresolved, the student must submit details in writing to the vice president for Academic and Student Affairs, who will act on the grade appeal within 15 days of being notified.

 - Within 15 days of the receipt of the written certified letter, a hearing committee composed of the division chair, two faculty members of the same division and two students chosen by the Associated Students of Western Nevada president will meet to hear the grade appeal.
 The instructor and the student who is appealing the grade will be invited to be present when this committee meets.